BDX-town/Mangane/docs/architecture/TEST_AND_CI_BASELINE.md

 ## TypeScript migration debt

-`yarn typecheck` runs the complete production TypeScript graph with JavaScript disabled and pins every inherited diagnostic in [`config/typecheck-baseline.json`](../../config/typecheck-baseline.json).
-The baseline currently contains 101 inherited diagnostics and zero unbaselined diagnostics.
-Any added, removed, moved, or changed diagnostic fails CI until explicitly reconciled.
+`yarn typecheck` runs the complete production TypeScript graph with JavaScript disabled.
+Phase 1 eliminated the 101 inherited diagnostics; [`config/typecheck-baseline.json`](../../config/typecheck-baseline.json) now requires zero diagnostics.
+Any new diagnostic fails CI.

-This is intentionally not described as a clean typecheck.
-The debt is owned by `frontend-maintainers`, tracked as the Phase 1 TypeScript authority migration, and expires on 2026-10-31.
+This is a clean application typecheck for the configured production TypeScript graph.
 Broad file exclusions and `skipLibCheck` cannot turn application diagnostics into an unreported pass.

 ## ESLint and formatting